Self Guided Walks

 Explore Abingdon using our Picture Clues

 Wander through arches and alleyways and discover doors, windows, artwork and other quirky bits of the town that you didn’t know were there.
 Choose one of three walks, all starting in the Market Square, or combine them to make a longer walk.
-Download the quiz sheets from this page of the Civic Society website.
+Download the "I-Spy" sheets from this page of the Friends of Abingdon website.

 Seven Walks using the Buildings and People database